Mu Python template

 Dependencies

-If your service needs external libraries other than the ones already provided by the template (Flask, SPARQLWrapper and rdflib), you can specify those in a requirements.txt
+If your service needs external libraries other than the ones already provided by the template (Flask, SPARQLWrapper and rdflib), you can specify those in a requirements.txt-file.
+The template will take care of installing them when you build your Docker image.

 Development mode

 By leveraging Dockers' bind-mount, you can mount your application code into an existing service image.
 This spares you from building a new image to test each change.
-Just mount your services' folder to the containers' /app
+Just mount your services' folder to the containers' /app.
+On top of that, you can configure the environment variable MODE to development.
+That enables live-reloading of the server, so it immediately updates when you save a file.

 example docker-compose parameters: